sneakyweasel/genetic-quantum-correction/README.md

 WHAT'S NEXT
 ===========
-- Improving the genetic cross-over during mating by radius based genome swapping.
-- Figuring out the deterministic graph theory algorithm behind (in progress).
 - Finetuning the different fitness and G.A. variables to maximize evolution speed.
-- Incorporating this into the dynamical Decodoku game (in progress).
 - Use a post-processing optimization to avoid "sticky" clusters, etc.
-- Have a guided evolution subsystem focusing on the stability of top right and bottom left corners.
-- Kind have an idea of less error prone quantum grid with magical math spices.
+- I have an idea for a less error prone logical qbit grid with magical math spices (using the n-queens theorem).